AashSK/myinsure/README.md

 # MyInsure
-React Native IOS App for customer insurance services -realised with salesforce API
+React Native iOS app for customer insurance services, built with the Salesforce Mobile SDK and integrated with Salesforce CRM

 ## Node